RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Conclusion

 \section{Conclusion}

-This study is the first to apply reinforcement learning to color constancy, demonstrating that DRL can be effectively used for white balance tuning.
+This study is the first to apply reinforcement learning to color constancy, showing that DRL can be effectively used for white balance tuning.
 Our work makes three contributions: (1) SGP-LRD, a novel statistical algorithm for nighttime color constancy, (2) RL-AWB, a reinforcement learning framework for adaptive parameter optimization, and (3) LEVI, the first multi-camera nighttime color constancy dataset.
 Experiments on both nighttime and daytime datasets demonstrate that the proposed method achieves competitive performance compared to existing baselines, while exhibiting strong cross-sensor robustness.
+Compared to one-step regressors, RL-AWB provides a practical and deployment-compatible solution that remains ground-truth free at inference time while generalizing effectively to unseen datasets and camera sensors.

+\paragraph{Limitations and future work.} While RL-AWB consistently reduces overall angular error, we observe one failure mode: for images with already low initial estimation error, the RL agent may over-correct, leading to slightly degraded outputs. \cref{fig:Rebuttal_Failture_Case} illustrates such cases where the agent's parameter adjustments increase the angular error from an initial estimate.
+Future work will explore safety-aware reward formulations and constrained optimization strategies to mitigate over-correction, as well as hierarchical policies to efficiently coordinate additional tunable ISP parameters beyond the current two-parameter action space.